 There is a geographic access component to UHC, which means people shouldn’t have to travel long distances to access care.
 But there is also a financial access component to UHC, which means people should not become financially stressed, or forgo care or become impoverished in the process of seeking healthcare.

 As you will appreciate, both of these challenges exist in Pakistan.
-Often, in remote settings and difficult terrains people have to walk long distances to seek healthcare, and of course you are aware of how serious the issue of medical impoverishment is.
-Geographic and financial access are not enough, we must also ensure that healthcare is safe and of quality.
+Often, in remote settings and difficult terrains, people have to walk long distances to seek healthcare, and of course, you are aware of how serious the issue of medical impoverishment is.
+Geographic and financial access is not enough, we must also ensure that healthcare is safe and of quality.

 UHC is a nation’s promise to its people!
 According to worldwide surveys, health entitlements are amongst the most important entitlements citizens’ value.